 Many people have already mentioned that using the OT to prove right from wrong on the issue of Christian morals is inconsistent with how Christians use the OT for rules concerning foods and other common things.
 In addition, many believe that since it is “the Law” it should be done away with.
 On this particular argument, I chose to not use the OT because Leviticus is not recognized by the modern church as containing Christian moral codes.

 I think a careful analysis of the book would show that some things in Leviticus can be included in what we call the Law.
 But many other things can be lumped together as general rules for all humanity to live by.
 Doing this takes a lot of time and would detract the focus of this blog post.
 However, for the record, I personally see the sexual conduct laws in Leviticus to be important for Christians to observe.
+These laws appear to have some of the most severe consequences in the OT and homosexual sex is often used to characterize someone as evil.
+Think Sodom and Gomorrah, the rape of the Levite’s concubine, etc.

 What does this mean for the church?

-I would like to point out, though, that homosexual sin is no worse than any other sin.
-Yes it is more obvious than other sins, and the consequences in this physical life are different than other sins, but a sin is still a sin.
+I would point out, however, that homosexual sin is no worse than any other sin.
+Yes it is more obvious/visible than other sins, and the consequences in this physical life are different than other sins, but a sin is still a sin.
 Those who are without sin can cast the first stone (John 8:7).
 We need to love and accept people who struggle with homosexual tendencies just like we do any other person.
 That does not mean we are affirming their sexual practices.
 But we DO affirm that they too are a child of the almighty God and they are MORE than the sum of their parts and they are not defined by their sexuality.